jepler/caliper-teensy31/README.md

 1. Configure Arduino for USB Serial+Keyboard.
 1. Upload the sketch
 1. Verify that pin "A13" generates 1.5V with respect to GND.
 If it doesn't, and you continue to follow these instructions, you'll fry the caliper.
+1. Verify that pins "11" and "23" are floating.

 # Hookup
 1. Remove the battery from the caliper.